lve-org/lve/docs/blog/releasing-lve.md

 The discourse around LLM Safety remains largely unstructured and disconnected, making it difficult for researchers, developers and the broader public to converse and keep track of the latest developments in the field:

 - **Fragmented and Scattered Information**: The documentation, reporting and tracking of LLM safety issues has been fragmented and scattered across academic publications, social media or done _solely internally_ by the companies that develop these models.
-This makes it difficult for researchers and developers to keep track of new and persistings issues with LLMs and their safety implications.
+This makes it difficult for researchers and developers to keep track of new and persisting issues with LLMs and their safety implications.
 - **Transparency and Accountability**: Without an open and transparent process for reporting and tracking LLM safety issues, it is difficult for the broader public to assess the safety of these models and the applications that are built on top of them and how this might impact them.
 It also makes it very difficult to hold model vendors and developers accountable for the safety of the models they build and employ, as there is no public record of the issues that have been reported and how and if they have been addressed.
 - **Awareness and Education**: With only scattered, inaccessible and unstructured information about LLM safety, it is difficult for the broader public to become aware of the safety implications of these models and how they might impact them.
 This poses a significant risk to the safety of the broader public, as they start to rely more and more on these models and the applications that are built on top of them.
 - **Focus and Prioritization**: Much of the discourse has been focused on the concern and philosophy of long-term safety implications of AI.
 This has distracted many from the short- and mid-term safety issues that are already present in LLMs today, like simple *reliability* issues, *bias* and *toxicity* or *malicious use cases* like spam, phishing and disinformation.